mitselek/3D/README.md

 2. Check `documentation/` for setup guides and optimization tips
 3. Use tools in `tools/` for advanced analysis

-## Related Repositories
+## Integration Complete

+All printer configurations are now unified in this workspace:
+- Core One profiles and documentation
-- [A1 Mini Configurations](../a1-mini-configs/) - A1 Mini specific G-code and configs
+- A1 Mini G-code sequences and configurations
+- Shared filament profiles for cross-printer compatibility